 - Environmental sustainability

-Independence started off (estimated 44m population) with absolutely nothing holding the diverse ethnic fabric together, everyone naturally reasoned along ethnic buckets and leanings – favouritism, back-biting, lack of trust and greed to amass ‘for my people’ seemed to be the way we set out.
+Independence started off (estimated 44m population) with “no common theme” holding the diverse ethnic fabric together, everyone naturally reasoned along ethnic buckets and leanings – favouritism, back-biting, lack of trust and greed to amass ‘for my people’ seemed to be the way we set out.
 That was where the problem started, then coups and counter coups, bloody civil wars/etc that further set us apart along those same ethnic lines.
-We discovered oil and its attendant riches along the way but because the overall thinking itself was fraught, we couldn’t use those riches correctly and till date still grappling with basic economic developments; small wonder we are where we are today.
+We discovered oil and its attendant riches along the way but because the overall thinking itself was fraught, we couldn’t use those riches correctly and till date still grappling with basic economic development; small wonder ‘we are where we are today’.

-At an estimated population of 186 million today, overlaid with 250 plus ethnic groups and more than 500 indigenous languages, solving the age-old economic, political and ethnic conundrum requires a strong political leadership that is ready to do right.
-This is why if you look at leading political parties in the country today, it’s hard to tell them apart because none has any clear ideology on addressing these age-old problems.
+At a current estimated population of about 210 million, overlaid with 250 plus ethnic groups and more than 500 indigenous languages, solving the age-old economic, political and ethnic conundrum requires a strong political leadership that is ready to do right.
+This is why if you look at leading political parties in the country today, it’s hard to tell them apart because none has any clear ideology/identity on addressing these age-old problems.

 The Alternative Proposition